Crustan/candidate-management/README.md

 ### Styling: CSS (Modules)

 I prefer regular CSS over preprocessors like SASS or frameworks like Tailwind, since I feel CSS is so mature nowadays to so that a pre-processor is redundant.
 I did use a mix between global CSS and CSS modules though for better separation of concerns.

+## Future improvements (didn't have the time)

+Kanban board with drag'n'drop.
+The API is prepared for updating only status, which was meant to be triggered on drag'n'drop.